 Seiser Alm Express (Bus Route 10) connects Siusi/Seis to Compaccio/Compatsch.

 Almbus (Bus Route 11) connects Saltria to Compaccio.
-This bus may be useful if you’ve hiked from Compaccio to Saltria, and you don’t want to hike back.
+This bus may be useful if you descended along the Hans and Paula Steger Trail from Compaccio to Saltria and you don’t want to hike back up.

 Learn More about Alpe di Siusi bus lines.